FredericaBernkastel/contrapunctus/readme.md

   transcription of an explicit theory rather than fitting to data, which is what "elegant, not fitted" asks for, but it is not derivation and should not be described as such.
 - **A style, and a caricature of one.** Fux is not Bach, and Bach breaks Fux constantly.
-Whose rulebook goes into the automaton is an arguable, inspectable modelling choice — which is better than an unarguable one, but it is still a choice, and the output is bounded by it.
+Whose rulebook goes into the automaton is an arguable, inspectable modelling choice — better than an unarguable one, but still a choice, and the output is bounded by it. **Both papers demonstrate the cost on themselves.** Komosinski & Szachewicz print a Pareto-optimal counterpoint and note in its own caption that Fux would forbid it, for a chromatic half step their rule set omitted.
+And Schottstaedt's system — five species, up to six voices, forty-odd weighted rules, the most ambitious of its generation — produces, in Anders & Miranda's assessment, rhythm atypical of the style it targets, "almost march-like," with melodies full of large skips. **Satisfying the rules is not the same as being in the style, and a system can fail while reporting success.** That is the failure to expect here, and §8's step 1 is written to catch it early.
+- **Infeasibility is real and is not always a bug.** Komosinski & Szachewicz found *cantus firmi* for which **no** counterpoint satisfies even their two hard rules — the legal set is empty, not small.
+A complete method reports that as a proof rather than as a timeout, which is the right behaviour, but it means "no solution" will sometimes be the honest answer to a musically reasonable request.
 - **Melodic invention.** The subject is input. §3.2 makes designing one cheaper, but designing for *capacity* is not designing for interest.
 - **Robustness.** See §6.